Getting Licensed as a Child Development Facility in the District of Columbia

 - Care provided for more than one child in a nanny share;

 - Adult gyms or clubs that provide temporary babysitting as a benefit in order for members to use services;

 - Adult education programs that provide child care services while parents are on the same campus as the child attending a class or education program for a temporary period of time;

 - Child-centered businesses that solely provide sessions, classes or activities including, but not limited to, tutoring, music, dance, sport, or art, while parents or guardians remain on the business’ premises;

 - Care provided in places of worship during religious services;

 - Facilities operated by the Federal Government on Federal Government property, except that a private entity utilizing space in or on Federal government property is not exempt unless Federal law specifically exempts the Facility from the District of Columbia’s regulatory authority;

 - A District of Columbia public school or public charter school providing education services to children in pre-K-3 through grade 12 during a full school day;

-- A private school providing education services to children in pre-K- through grade 12 during the a full school day; and
+- A private school providing education services to children in pre-K- through grade 12 during a full school day;

-For the complete licensing process and forms, please visit click here on OSSE’s website.
+For the complete licensing process and forms, please click here to visit OSSE’s website.